iTasneem/Traffic-Signs-Detection/README.md

-# Traffic Signs Detection

-# German Traffic Sign Recognition using CNN
+# Traffic Signs Detection using CNN

 This project demonstrates how to build and train a Convolutional Neural Network (CNN) to classify German traffic signs using the GTSRB (German Traffic Sign Recognition Benchmark) dataset.
 The dataset can be found [here](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign).